-The Art Driven Innovation (ADI) method is supported by a large database, enabling us to quickly match challenges and needs.
+We believe, and see evidence, that the intersection of these three areas holds potential for radical innovation.
+The ADI method is supported by a large database, enabling us to quickly match specific challenges and needs to potential partners.

-We can appreciate l’art pour l’art, for its aesthetic beauty or a thought-provoking concept.
-But we believe there is more.
-Even greater potential lies in sharing stories of the ways in which artistic experiments are at the forefront of change – particularly in areas that are likely to witness some of the biggest innovations of the twenty-first century: the intersection between biology and technology, next generation internet, and materials for a sustainable future.
+We can, of course, appreciate l’art pour l’art – for its aesthetic beauty or a thought-provoking concept.
+But at In4Art, we believe there’s more to it.
+The greatest potential of art perhaps lies in the ways in which its experiments are often at the forefront of societal and technological change.
+This is particularly exciting in those areas that are most likely to witness transformative change in the coming years and decades: the intersection between biology and technology, next generation internet, and materials for a sustainable future.

 Artistic experiments help us to deconstruct the status quo; they enable us to see beyond existing structures.
-At the same time, we need to challenge the status quo and construct feasible solutions for a sustainable future in which we translate these experiments into new structures that enable us to transition to a next economy – one which is inclusive and circular.
+But they can also help us go one step further – to actively challenge the status quo and imagine feasible solutions for a better, more sustainable future.
+Our challenge is to translate these experiments into new structures that enable us to transition to a next economy – one which is inclusive and circular.

-Artistic experimentation can also be an engine for innovation.
-By thinking differently, hacking and challenging current thought structures, new possibilities arise from which we can construct responsible innovations that redefine value as broader than growth, impact as broader than financial, and promote use of assets over ownership.
+As well as sparking innovation, artistic experimentation can also function as an engine for that innovation.
+By thinking differently, hacking, and challenging current thought structures, new possibilities arise from which we can construct responsible innovations – innovations that redefine value in broader terms than financial growth and promote the use of assets over their ownership.

 “Today’s economy is degenerative by default.
-Tomorrow’s economy must be distributive and regenerative by design”
+Tomorrow’s economy must be distributive and regenerative by design.” – Kate Raworth, renegade economist